-The accompanying condensed consolidated financial statements are unaudited and have been prepared in conformity with generally accepted accounting principles in the United States of America (GAAP).
-Any reference in these notes to applicable guidance is meant to refer to the authoritative GAAP as found in the Accounting Standards Codification (ASC) and Accounting Standards Update (ASU) of the Financial Accounting Standards Board (FASB).
+The accompanying condensed consolidated financial statements are unaudited and have been prepared in conformity with generally accepted accounting principles in the United States of America ("GAAP").
+Any reference in these notes to applicable guidance is meant to refer to the authoritative GAAP as found in the ASC and Accounting Standards Update ("ASU") of the Financial Accounting Standards Board ("FASB").
 The condensed consolidated financial statements have been prepared on the same basis as the audited annual financial statements.
 Certain information and footnote disclosures normally included in the Company's annual financial statements have been condensed or omitted, as is permitted by GAAP.
-These condensed consolidated financial statements, in the opinion of management, reflect all normal recurring adjustments necessary for a fair presentation of the Company's financial position as of September 30, 2023, and results of operations for the interim periods ended September 30, 2023 and 2022.
+These condensed consolidated financial statements, in the opinion of management, reflect all normal recurring adjustments necessary for a fair presentation of the Company's financial position as of June 30, 2024, and results of operations for the interim periods ended June 30, 2024 and 2023.

 The results of operations for the interim periods are not necessarily indicative of the results of operations to be expected for the full year.
-These condensed consolidated financial statements should be read in conjunction with the audited financial statements as of and for the years ended December 31, 2022 and 2021, and the notes thereto, included in the Company's Annual Report.
+These condensed consolidated financial statements should be read in conjunction with the audited financial statements as of and for the years ended December 31, 2023 and 2022, and the notes thereto, included in the Annual Report.